 Depression is limitless — a fog with no edges.
 Mourning is specific — grief about a particular loss, a particular failure, a particular betrayal.
 The therapeutic work is helping the person arrive at the specific insight their psyche has been blocking, and then grieving it properly.

-This requires a listener who can tolerate the pain without rushing to fix it, and who can help the sufferer approach the truth at a pace their system can handle.
-Focusing offers a structured version of this — creating conditions where blocked knowledge can arrive at its own pace, through the body’s felt sense rather than through intellectual confrontation.
+This requires a listener who can tolerate the pain without rushing to fix it, and who can help the sufferer approach the truth at a pace their system can handle. focusing offers a structured version of this — creating conditions where blocked knowledge can arrive at its own pace, through the body’s felt sense rather than through intellectual confrontation.

 Common Misread